A Cornerstone of the Community

 The turbulent years have passed, however, and SMSA is in a period of resurgence.
 The academic program is exceptional, enrollment has remained strong, and many areas of the school building have been renovated thanks to the generosity of friends and alumni.

-Today, Principal Tim Forti and the SMSA School Board are working together to create even more growth and to lay the groundwork for the next century of Catholic education in Glens Falls.
+Today, Principal Patty Balmer, the SMSA School Board and PTSA are laying the groundwork for the next century of Catholic education in Glens Falls.